High School Program

-The dates for the 2018 Program are June 25 to August 17.
-This program gives preference to students enrolled in the Philadelphia School District, and students outside of the immediate Philadelphia area are not eligible.
+The dates for the 2019 Program are June 24 to August 16.
+This program gives preference to students enrolled in the Philadelphia School District, students who do not live and attend school in the immediate Philadelphia area are not eligible.
 Interested students, who are at least 16 years old, should submit a one-page letter describing their research interest and career goals.
 The letter should also include a phone number/email address where the student can be contacted.
 A letter of recommendation from a science teacher and a transcript should also be submitted.
-The deadline for submission is March 30, 2018.
+The deadline for submission is March 29, 2019.
 This material should be sent to:

 The Wistar Institute

 Philadelphia, PA 19104

 The selection process will include an interview of qualified candidates.